Label-Retrieval-Augmented Diffusion Models for Learning from Noisy Labels: Experiments

 For i.i.d noise, following \cite{patrini2017making, zhang2021learning}, we use a transition probability matrix $\mathbf{T}$ to generate noisy labels.
 Specifically, we corrupt the label of the $i$-th class to the $j$-th class with probability $T_{ij}$.
 We adopt two types of i.i.d noise in this study: (1) Uniform noise, where samples are incorrectly labeled as one of the other $(n-1)$ classes with a uniform probability $T_{ij}=\tau / (n-1)$ and $T_{ii} = 1 - \tau$, with $\tau$ the pre-defined noise level; (2) Asymmetric noise: we carefully design the transition probability matrix such that for each class $i$, the label can only be mislabeled as one specific class $j$ or remain unchanged with probability $T_{ij}=\tau$ and $T_{ii} = 1 - \tau$.
 In our experiment, we generated three types of hybrid noise by adding 30\%, 60\% uniform, and 30\% asymmetric noise on top of 35\% PMD noise.

 We test our proposed label-retrieval-augmented diffusion model using two pre-trained encoders: (1) SimCLR \cite{chen2020simple}: We trained two encoders using the ResNet50 \cite{he2016deep} architecture on the CIFAR-10 and CIFAR-100 datasets through contrastive learning; (2) CLIP \cite{radford2021learning}: the model is pre-trained on a large dataset comprising 400 million image-text pairs.
 Specifically, we used the vision transformer \cite{dosovitskiy2020image} encoder (ViT-L/14) with pre-trained weights, the best-performing architecture in CLIP.
-For simplification, we will refer to these configurations as SimCLR LRA-diffusion and CLIP LRA-diffusion.
+For simplification, we refer to these configurations as LRA-diffusion (SimCLR) and LRA-diffusion (CLIP).
 We also investigated the performance of the KNN algorithm within the feature space defined by the SimCLR and CLIP encoders, denoted as SimCLR KNN and CLIP KNN respectively.

-Table~\ref{tab:cifar-table} lists the performance of the {\em Standard} method (train classifier using noisy labels), our method, and baseline methods for learning with noisy labels.
+Table~\ref{tab:cifar-table} lists the performance of the {\em Standard} method (train classifier using noisy labels), our method, and baseline methods for learning from noisy labels.
 The results in white rows are borrowed directly from \cite{zhang2021learning}.
 We can see that using the SimCLR encoder in the LRA-diffusion method results in superior test accuracy on both CIFAR-10 and CIFAR-100 datasets compared to other baselines, without the need for additional training data.
 This is because the SimCLR encoder is trained in an unsupervised manner, making it immune to label noise, and it can effectively extract categorical features for accurate image retrieval.
 Therefore, when the correct labels dominate the label distribution in the neighborhood, training with the labels of the retrieved neighbor images allows the model to learn with more correct labels.
+C2D \cite{zheltonozhskii2022contrast} also utilizes a pre-trained SimCLR encoder for initialization, but label noise may still affect the feature space during training.
+In contrast, our method freezes the feature encoder, shielding the pre-trained features from noise.
+Results on CIFAR-10 demonstrate that when the pre-trained feature has high KNN accuracy, our method performs better.
+On CIFAR-100, where the SimCLR feature has lower KNN accuracy, C2D is more effective, as it can refine the feature space through training.
+Moreover, freezing the feature encoder allows for efficient integration of large pre-trained encoders like CLIP, saving us from the prohibitive computational cost of fine-tuning.
+Notably, incorporating the CLIP encoder into our method significantly improves test accuracy over our LRA-diffusion (SimCLR) due to its excellent representation capabilities.
+In fact, by performing KNN in the CLIP feature space alone was able to achieve accuracy surpassing all competing methods in most experiments.
+This allows for the use of more clean labels during training, thus result in even higher accuracy.